James-Wickenden/PermutationLibrary/README.md

 The permutator can handle up to 255 possible values when streaming.
 A list of supported functionality is provided below, as well as a TODO for future functionality.

-A class testing the library and demonstrating some of its functionality can be seen in the `PemutationLibraryShowcase` Project.
+A class testing the library and demonstrating some of its functionality can be seen in the `PermutationLibraryShowcase` Project.

 Both VB and C# Showcases are provided.